 The reactive ion beam etching uses the technology of ion beam milling or ion beam trimming and adds additional reactive gases into the ion beam source.
-The plasma activation of the reactive gases leads to a chemical and physical etching of the substrate material, which helps to increase throughput, material selectivity and trench angles of patterned surfaces.
+The plasma activation of the reactive gases leads to a chemical and physical etching of the substrate material, which helps to increase throughput, material selectivity, and trench angles of patterned surfaces.

-Ion beam trimming is a special type of IBE, using a small beam of positive charged ions, (e.g. Ar+), to physically etch material from the substrate by the ion bombardment.
-The beam with a typical diameter of 7 … 15 mm ensures a sufficient lateral resolution and a high throughput.
+Ion beam trimming is a special type of IBE using a small beam of positive charged ions, e.g. Ar+, to physically etch material from a substrate by ion bombardment.
+A beam width of typically of 7 … 15 mm (FWHM) ensures a sufficient lateral resolution and a high throughput.
 During the trimming process a focused broad ion beam moves in a meander-shaped pattern across the substrate surface.
-By altering the local dwell time it is possible to precisely adjust the material thickness and hence e.g. device properties like the frequency of an acoustic filter (SAW, BAW).
+By altering the local dwell time it is possible to precisely adjust the material thickness, and hence e.g. device properties like the frequency of an acoustic filter (SAW, BAW).

 Ion beam figuring is an ion beam trimming process applied on optical substrates.
 It is a polishing error correction by a scanning ion beam and dwell time control to adjust the surface form error of curved substrates such as aspherical lenses to an order of precision, which is not accessible with any conventional polishing technologies.

 Ion beam sputtering or ion beam deposition (IBD) requires an ion beam which is facing a target.
 The resulting ion bombardment physically removes material from the target which is deposited on the substrate surface and leads to layer growth.
 The low sputtering pressure and the low process temperatures enable a dense layer growth and outstanding layer properties such as refractive index and low absorption losses.
-The adding of reactive gases such as oxygen allows reactive ion beam sputtering of dielectric materials.
+The adding of reactive gases such as oxygen allows reactive ion beam sputtering of e.g. dielectric materials.

 Magnetron sputtering uses a cathode with a permanent magnetic field to excite a dense plasma at the cathode surface, where the target material is placed.
 The resulting ion bombardment physically removes target material, which is moving to the substrate surface.
 The adding of reactive gas such as oxygen allows reactive magnetron sputtering.
-Thereby dielectrics can be sputtered from a metallic target.
+Thereby, dielectrics can be sputtered from a metallic target.
 This allows high sputtering rates together with good layer properties such as refractive index.